oa-333/elog/README.md

 # ELog Logging Library

-The ELog (Error Log) library is a simple, lightweight, high-performant and feature-rich C++ logging library.
+ELog (Error Log) is a comprehensive, high-performant and feature-rich C++ logging framework.
+Much attention was given to usability, so that developers can easily achieve much with just very few lines of code.
-The library has connectors for various widely-used external systems, and was designed such that it can be extended
+The library has predefined connectors for various widely-used external systems, and was designed such that it can be extended
 for a broad range of use cases.
 In addition, it is fully configurable from file or string input (see examples below).

 The project is still in pre-Beta phase, and more is expected to come.